-Understanding the issues involved in protecting the environment—degradation, conservation, recycling, and replenishment—is central to the work of environmental scientists.
+Understanding the issues involved in protecting the environment for example; degradation, conservation, recycling, and replenishment is the central to the work of environmental scientists.

 Environmental Scientists have options of specialization

 - Environmental biology

 Environmental scientists and specialists are generally involved in the following activities: